bangb12/MDD_1308_CNoland/README.md

 Password: admin

 This should log you in and change the home screen to have a log-out button. this function will be improved in the future.

+There are comments, I've checked but for some reason they do NOT show up on GitHub.
+Please refer to the file on your system for my commenting